TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
 - This allows us an easier to debug and execute manually Terraform CLI install
-- This will allow better portability for other porjects that will need to install the Terraform CLI
+- This will allow better portability for other projects that will need to install the Terraform CLI

 ### Shebang Considerations